-When raising a concern, you will be expected to have reasonable grounds to suspect the information you are disclosing is true.
+When raising a concern, the Discloser will be expected to have reasonable grounds to suspect the information the Discloser is disclosing is true.
 A Discloser will not be penalised if the information turns out to be incorrect and will still qualify for protection under this policy.
-However, you must not make a report you know is not true or is misleading.
-Where it is found that you knowingly made a false report, this may be a breach of the Code of Conduct and will be considered a serious matter that may result in disciplinary action.
+However, the Discloser must not make a report the Discloser knows is not true or is misleading.
+Where it is found that the Discloser knowingly made a false report, this may be a breach of the Code of Conduct and will be considered a serious matter that may result in disciplinary action.